developersCradle/designg-patterns-and-software-architecture/README.md

-## Software Architecture & Design Patterns
+## Software Architecture & Design Patterns.

 > Attempt to study and implement different software architecture styles and design patterns here with good design principles, such as clean code and SOLID Design Principles.